sadge02/conversation-plugin/README.md

 ## 5. Command Interface

 The plugin comes with the `/conversation` command for managing player conversations, handling conversation flow, and managing player-specific requirements and variables.
 Commands that don’t execute the node will position the player at the node but require a `RUN` command to be executed.
+Commands that execute the node ignore triggers and will start the node right away.

 Below is an organized breakdown of each command and its purpose.